carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 PostgreSQL Container: Este container usa uma imagem oficial do PostgreSQL fornecida pelo Docker Hub.
 Ele é totalmente separado da imagem do Django e é configurado apenas para executar o servidor PostgreSQL.

-Delte `db.sqlite3` automatically created by Djang's default.
+Delte the `db.sqlite3` file because it was automatically created by staring the project with the default command of Django.

 # 3. **Creating and run Docker Image**:

 Until here there is only one dockerfile to buil the docker image and wouldn't be necessary to use the **docker-compose.yml** now, but it is interesting for build the image due to the files structure such **.env** and **.dockerignore** at the main root, out of the backend directory instead.
 This procedure make also easier to set tags for the containers' name by setting then inside the docker-compose.yml instead of in each ```docker build --tag...```.

 Only **requirements.txt** is interesting to keep simple copy inside the directories to avoid more setting paths inside the Dockerfiles.
 For this reason start this step by copying it to respective directories with (in WSL2 and Mac):

 ```cp requirements.txt ./backend/requirements.txt```